Autoencoders: Applications of autoencoders

 \subsection{Autoencoders as a generative model}

 As explained in Section~\ref{sec:variational_autoencoders}, variational autoencoders are generative models that attempt to describe data generation through a probabilistic distribution.
 Furthermore, as can be seen in Equation~\ref{eq:variational_lower_bound}, the posterior distribution $q_\phi(\bz|\bx^{(i)}$ which is derived by the encoder, is regularized towards a continuous and complete distribution in the shape of the predefined prior of the latent variables $p_\btheta(\bz)$.
 Once trained, one can simply samples random variables from the the same prior, and feed it to the decoder.
 Since the decoder was trained generate $\bx$ from $p_\btheta(\bx_i|\bz)$, it would generate a meaningful newly-generated sample.
 In figure \ref{fig:vae_generation_MNIST}, original and generated images are displayed over the MNIST dataset.
 When discussing the generation of new samples, the immediate debate involves the comparison between VAE and GANs.
-The first is trained (usually) on MSE which yields slightly blurred images, but allows inference over the latent variables in order to control the output.
-The latter is the latter is trained over the realism of the generated images which gives remarkable results, but in the cost of the control on the resulting images.
-More on that subject, and a method combine both models, can be found at Section~\ref{sec:ALI}.
+An overview on this can be found at Section~\ref{sec:autoencoders_and_generative_adversarial_networks}, and two methods that combine both models can be found at Sections~\ref{sec:ALI} and ~\ref{sec:WAE}.